plamarque/sphinx-poc/docs/webconferencing/receiving_call.rst

 When you click on the Decline button, you refuse the call and it dismisses the incoming popover.

-    **Note**
+   .. note:: 1.
 Clicking on the Close button |image1| of the notification window allows you to also decline the call.

-    The same stands for `Placing a
-    call <#PLFUserGuide.WebConf.MakingVideoCalls>`__, the camera and
-    microphone settings remember previous status.
+			 2. The same stands for :ref:`Placing a call <MakingVideoCalls>`, the camera and microphone settings remember previous status.

 .. |image0| image:: images/webconf/recieve_videocall.png
 .. |image1| image:: images/webconf/close_button_.png